franzinc/nfs/README.md

 Changes in this section will appear in the next release of Allegro NFS.

+ * Fix: Uid and gid values above (2^25 - 1) in User Lists were ignored.

 TBD

 * Behavior change and source tweak: Rename the variable